15A. The RothCN Model

 Immobilization

 If Ndiff < 0, immobilization must take place to satisfy the N requirement by BIO and HUM assimilation.
 As soil microorganisms must compete with plants for N, immobilization is not able to utilize the entire soil mineral N pool.
-A coefficient (an arbitrary parameter for calibration, with a default value of 0.8) is applied to derive the mineral N available for immobilization.
+A coefficient is applied to derive the mineral N available for immobilization.

 Equation 15A.36